 TMM expects to submit a formal mine plan proposal in the coming months.
 This submittal will initiate a rigorous and thorough environmental review by multiple state and federal agencies as required by law.

 Some of the agencies with regulatory authority over the Twin Metals Minnesota project include:

 - Minnesota Department of Health

 - U.S. Environmental Protection Agency

 - U.S. Bureau of Land Management

 The TMM Project will minimize the surface footprint of mining activity by using underground mining operations coupled with storing half of tailings material as permanent cemented backfill in the underground mine.
-The remaining tailings would be stored on a modern, lined surface tailings storage facility near the Peter Mitchell Mine southwest of the city of Babbitt, Minnesota, and outside the Rainy River drainage near an existing mining area.
-All tailings will be non-acid generating.
+The remaining tailings would be stored on a modern, lined surface tailings storage facility near the Peter Mitchell Mine southwest of the city of Babbitt, Minnesota, and outside the Rainy River Watershed.
+Testing shows the tailings would be non-acid generating.
 Extensive additional testing will be conducted under the supervision of the Minnesota Department of Natural Resources and federal agencies.
 The Project will not generate waste rock stockpiles.